AngryShoes/WatermarkTextWriter/README.md

 # JRWatermark Text Writer

 - Used for write text as watermark in source image
+- Can write watermark text in local and remote image files

 | parameters |            function             |                                      comment                                      |
 | :--------: | :-----------------------------: | :-------------------------------------------------------------------------------: |